jniluo15/jbcs_git_basics/README.md

         * [new branch]      dev -> dev</pre>
     </details>
 <!-- NOTE: Stopped here!
 Need to update branch images for github -->
-###### Browser - GitLab:
+###### Browser - GitHub:
-Select your new dev branch on GitLab (it should be there, refresh the tab if you don't see it.)
+Select your new dev branch on GitHub (it should be there, refresh the tab if you don't see it).
-You will see a a new message along the top of GitLab and can also see the new change from clicking the drop-down arrow next to *master*:
+You will see a new message along the top of GitHub and can also see the new change from clicking the drop-down arrow next to *master*:

 ![pull-down menu](img/gitlab_dev_branch.png)